KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

         return eval->Invalid("incorrect opreturn data");
 ```

-Check that the `fundingtxid` is valid txid:
+Check that the `fundingtxid` is a valid txid:

 ```cpp
     if( fundingtxid.IsNull() )